-With our 118-year history of educating the world’s agriculturalists, the University of Reading is consistently at the top of league tables for agriculture.
-We are the highest-ranking UK university for this subject area and ranked 10th in the world (QS World University Rankings by Subject 2017).
+With a history spanning more than 125 years of educating the world’s agriculturalists, the University of Reading is consistently highly ranked in the subject league tables.
+We are the highest-ranking UK university for this subject area, ranked 11th in the world (QS World University Rankings by Subject 2022 - Agriculture & Forestry).

-Our academic's research influences government policy, and new innovation and product development, and this expertise feeds directly into their teaching across areas including agri-environment, crop production, and animal, dairy and food chain sciences.
+Our academics' research influences government policy, and new innovation and industry developments, and this expertise feeds directly into their teaching across many areas, including sustainable land management, crop science, and animal sciences.

 Our close and longstanding links with farmers and other land-based industries provide real-life experience and an opportunity for networking and research.
 Our degrees are supported by an extensive programme of visits to regional farms, agricultural businesses, enterprises and organisations, including a residential course.
-You will also have access to our own 800 hectares of mixed farm and woodland, and our state-of-the-art facilities.
+You will also have access to our own 800 hectares of mixed farms and woodland, home to our modern research facilities and commercial farming enterprises.

-You will learn how to use biology and technology to maximise crop and animal production to meet economic targets and achieve environmental objectives.
-You will also gain a thorough grounding in financial and business management.
+In BSc Agriculture you will primarily focus on the applied science underpinning agricultural production and will learn how to use biology and technology to meet crop and animal production targets and achieve environmental objectives.

 BSc Agricultural Business Management combines in depth study of financial and business management principles for rural enterprises, with understanding of agricultural processes across key sectors.

 These courses cover practical skills and can include time spent on university-based farms and on placements.
 Guest speakers and other stakeholders of the agricultural industry contribute actively to the courses, giving you the opportunity to build relationships and improve your knowledge of employment options.
 You will have the chance to attend farming and rural conferences and seminars, locally and nationally, all of which provide excellent networking opportunities.
 You will also have the opportunity to participate in six-week summer placements linked to research undertaken at the University, generally completed between your second and final year.